prateek8631/prateek8631/README.md

 I am Prateek, I enjoy using my skills to contribute to the exciting technological advances that happen every day.

-- 🔭 Working on my Problem solving and Intuition skills
+- 🔭 Working on my Academics
-- 🌱 Nurturing My C & C++ skills
+- 🌱 Nurturing HTML and Python skills
-- 🤔 Looking for help with my Mental Health website
-- 💬 Smile when ever you can,
 - 📫 Find me on:
 <p>&nbsp;</p>
 <div align="center">